 SCHOOL VISITS: Clare is passionate about children’s literacy and loves using her teaching experience to run events in schools.
 Her books work particularly well for workshops about character, plotting and enjoyment for writing.
 They also link well with the following themes; empathy, space, pirates, biscuits, food, families, animals around the world, migration, memories, dementia, cancer and traditional tales.

-Please see the price guide and get in contact for more information: price guide.
+Please see the price guide and get in contact for more information: price guide

-**NOW OFFERING LIVE AND PRE-RECORDED VIRTUAL EVENTS**
+**NOW OFFERING IN PERSON, VIRTUAL AND PRE-RECORDED EVENTS**

 - Society of Authors Guide for Schools Organising an Author Visit

 - World Book Day website: Your guide to organising an author or illustrator visit

 - BookTrust article: How to arrange an author or illustrator visit

 - Author-illustrator Sarah McIntyre’s 25 tips for hosting an awesome author visit

 LIBRARY VISITS: Clare is experienced running library events for children and their families.